yumimobi/Developer-doc/Yumi Platform Annotation/inmobi .md

     From [InMobi Account Settings -API Key](https://www.inmobi.com/portal/#user/apiKey)，email [Inmobi](https://www.inmobi.com/portal/#user/apiKey) and request an API Key.

-6. Account Currency
+6. Currency

-   Find the settlement currency on the [Inmobi Funds page](https://www.inmobi.com/portal/#funds).
+   Find the settlement currency on the [Inmobi Earnings page](https://www.inmobi.com/portal/#earnings).
 When the above account information is registered, the selected settlement currency is used for exchange rate conversion.